-You are granted ten late days total, at a maximum of two late days per lab.
-This process is automatic, so you don't even need to ask or let me know that you want to use late days.
-However, this also means that beyond the given late days, additional extensions will be very unlikely.
-It is highly recommended that you save some late days for the later projects in the semester.
+You have two late days per project.
+It's automatically granted, so you don't even need to ask me or let me know that you want to use them.
+However, this also means that, beyond those two days, it will be very unlikely to get any more extension on the project.

-Plan to attend both, as no alternate exam times will be available.
+Plan to attend both.
+No alternate exam times will be available.

 Students with disabilities or suspected disabilities are strongly encouraged to both bring any additional considerations to the attention of the instructor and make full use of the University's Disability Resource Center.